licht1stein/context-transient.el/README.md

 ![](./img/example-2.png)

 ## Clearing context-transients
-If for some reason a previously defined transient misbehaves, you can clear all context transients by running `context-transient-clear`
+If for some reason a previously defined transient misbehaves, you can clear all context transients by running `M-x context-transient-clear RET`

 ## Installing
 Using use-package and elpaca: